 There’s no solid answer but in general the more power the better.
 You can really never have too much battery power available for a jump.

-Gas cars, since they require less power than diesel, can generally be jumped with a car jumper of 150 – 300 amps.
+Since they require less power than diesel, can generally be jumped with a car jumper of 150 – 300 amps.

 Believe it or not, outside temperatures can dramatically and substantially impact the performance of battery jump packs for vehicles.
 Even the battery in your car will be impacted by cold.